AlexNek/ddd-for-developers/example.md

 > **Note**: This is just an example, not an implementation guide.

 ### Points to look out for
+Don't forget to check out the next few items:
-- Domain project: all classes are immutable, no public setters.
+- Domain project: all classes are immutable, ***no public setters***!.
 - The interfaces are defined in the application project, but are implemented in the infrastructure project.
-- We can split commands/queries and their handlers using the mediatR library.
+- Using the mediatR library, we can split commands/queries and their handlers.
+- The code first fluent API used for EF configuration.
+- PK for table not created at database level.

 ### Domain project
 By default, domain project include parts of bounded contexts such as aggregates.
 Pay attention, they are immutable.